-A logical token is a Triple DES key used to protect key blobs.
+A logical token is an AES or Triple DES key used to protect key blobs.
+Logical tokens are associated with module keys.
+The key type depends on the key type of the module key.

 When you create a logical token, you must specify parameters, including the total number of shares, and the number or shares required to recreate the token, the quorum.
 The total number can be any integer between 1 and 64 inclusive.
 The quorum can be any integer from 1 to the total number.